 Jólakötturinn is the Icelandic Yule Cat or Christmas Cat.
 He is not a nice cat; in fact, he might eat you.
 This character is tied to an Icelandic tradition in which those who finished all their work on time received new clothes for Christmas, while those who were lazy did not (although this was mainly a threat).
 To encourage children to work hard, parents told the tale of the Yule Cat, saying that Jólakötturinn could tell who the lazy children were because they did not have at least one new item of clothing for Christmas—and these children would be sacrificed to the Yule Cat.
 This reminder tends to spur children into doing their chores.
 A poem written about the cat ends with a suggestion that children help out the needy, so they, too, can have the protection of new clothing.
-It's no wonder that Icelanders put in more overtime at work than most Europeans (though the four-day work week may change that).
+It’s no wonder that Icelanders put in more overtime at work than most Europeans (though the four-day work week may change that).

 Tales told in Germany and Austria sometimes feature a witch named Frau Perchta who hands out both rewards and punishments during the 12 days of Christmas (December 25 through Epiphany on January 6).
 She is best known for her gruesome punishment of the sinful: She will rip out your internal organs and replace them with garbage.
 The ugly image of Perchta may show up in Christmas processions in Austria, somewhat like Krampus.

 Perchta’s story is thought to have descended from a legendary Alpine goddess of nature, who tends the forest most of the year and deals with humans only during Christmas.
 In modern celebrations, Perchta or a close relation may show up in processions during Fastnacht, the Alpine festival just before Lent.
 There may be some connection between Frau Perchta and the Italian witch La Befana, but La Befana isn’t really a monster—she’s an ugly but good witch who leaves presents.